heroseh/vui/README.md

 # Documentation

 All of the Control API is documented in the **vui.h** file.
 The rest of the API needs documentation but you can see the **examples/ctrl_gallery.c** for a working example of the VUI using stb_truetype, SDL2 and OpenGL.
 At the moment this has only been setup to work on Linux.
-However, more work in the near future will be made to make the examples more clear.
-We will probably do what Dear IMGUI does and separate the Platform and VUI example code into their own files.
+However, it shouldn't be too hard to see how the example works and reflect that in your project especially if you use SDL2, OpenGL and stb_truetype.

 # Screenshots